aws-samples/shopfloor-connectivity/docs/core/server-configuration.md

 ---
 ### ExpirationWarningPeriod
-Period in days in which SFC will generate a daily warning and metrics value before a used certificate expires.
+Defines the advance notification period (in days) for certificate expiration warnings.
+By default, generates daily warnings and metrics starting 30 days before any certificate expires.
+Can be disabled by setting to 0.
+Helps prevent unexpected service disruptions due to expired certificates.

 **Type**: Integer